Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Related Work

 \textbf{Machine-Readable Encoding.} Chen et al.~\cite{chen_data_2009} define KAV as relying on ``explicit machine-readable knowledge'' to automate processes or guide users.
 Descriptive text alone is insufficient; to support retrieval and reasoning, design knowledge must be encoded in a form that programs can parse and query~\cite{miksch_knowledgeassisted_2020}.

 \textbf{Authorability.} Visualization practice evolves, requiring a representation that supports continuously capturing new expertise.
 Miksch et al.~\cite{miksch_knowledgeassisted_2020} identify ``externalization'' as a critical process in which practitioners transform tacit knowledge into explicit rules.
-A useful representation must therefore lower the barrier to contribution, allowing domain experts without deep technical skills to add and refine guidelines as conventions shift.
+A useful representation must therefore lower the barrier to contribution, allowing domain experts without extensive technical skills to add and refine guidelines as conventions shift.

-\textbf{Separation of Semantics and Syntax.} To ensure portability, the representation must decouple what constitutes good design from how a specific toolkit.
+\textbf{Separation of Semantics and Syntax.} To ensure portability, the representation must decouple what constitutes good design from a specific toolkit.
 Miksch et al.~\cite{miksch_knowledgeassisted_2020} argue for ontological approaches that map domain concepts to visual representations while isolating implementation details.
 This separation ensures that design knowledge remains stable even as rendering engines or grammars change.

 \textbf{Situatedness.} Universal design rules often fail in specific contexts.
 Miksch et al.~\cite{miksch_knowledgeassisted_2020} argue that effective guidance depends on factors beyond the dataset itself, including interaction history and domain conventions.
 Recent empirical work reinforces this.
-Knoll et al.~\cite{knoll_gulf_2025} document a ``Gulf of Interpretation'' between chart producer intent and consumer understanding, observing that professional designers often rely on conventions that fail specific audience segments.
+Knoll et al.~\cite{knoll_gulf_2025} document a ``Gulf of Interpretation'' between chart producers' intent and consumers' understanding, observing that professional designers often rely on conventions that fail to reach specific audience segments.
 Koesten et al.~\cite{koesten_encountering_2025} highlight how trust and emotional response shape engagement with visualizations.
 Consequently, design quality cannot be defined universally; it must be specified in relation to specific tasks, audiences, and communicative goals.

 \textbf{Traceability.} Finally, recommendations must not operate as a black box.
-Miksch et al.~\cite{miksch_knowledgeassisted_2020} advocate for ``guideline-based'' visualization where suggestions are linked to verifiable evidence.
+Provenance research in visualization argues that systems should capture not only interactions and insights but also the rationale behind decisions, supporting recall, replication, and validation of prior analyses~\cite{raganCharacterizingProvenanceVisualization2016}.
+Complementarily, recent work on knowledge-assisted visualization advocates for ``guideline-based'' approaches in which automated encoding decisions are linked to verifiable evidence~\cite{zeng_review_2023,miksch_knowledgeassisted_2020}.